treeman/jonashietala/posts/2010-04-16-before_the_games_the_site.markdown

 ---
 I've got some things I want to do before I start with my next game and they're all about improving the site.
 The last week or so has been extremely productive with me throwing out a lot of wasted code, speeding up the site and adding/removing features and I want to continue with that and get the things done now when I'm in the flow.

-You can find the whole source for the site, excluding a few security related files ofc, [on github][site] where I've also uploaded a [small to-do list][todo] and some ideas I might want to implement.
+You can find the whole source for the site, excluding a few security related files ofc, [on github][site] where I've also uploaded a small to-do list and some ideas I might want to implement.

 Here's a small summary of the stuff: